lucaselia10/restaurant-ordering-service/project_documents/willk_private_folder/willk_accomplishment_tracking_template.md

-# [Your Name] - Lucas and the Willies Accomplishment Tracking
+# William Kim - Lucas and the Willies Accomplishment Tracking

 Each team member should have their own version of this document.